Quarantiine/minovative-mind-vscode/ARCHITECTURE.md

 # Minovative Mind, an Integrated AI-Driven Development & Automation Platform for VS Code

 A deeper analysis of the file structure, class responsibilities, and how different components interact, here is a more comprehensive breakdown of the systems that work together in this project.
-This results in approximately **6** core, distinct systems:
+This results in approximately **7** core, distinct systems:

 ## In a nutshell, Minovative Mind is powered by

-- Highly advanced Prompt Engineering
+- Highly extensive & advanced Prompt Engineering
-- Google Gemini APIs
+- Google Gemini AI & Tools
 - VS Code APIs

 ---